HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/dam_image_tagging.md

 "[{\"keyword\":\"string\",\"confidencePercentage\":\"string\"}]"
 ```

+!!! note
+    To check the limitations of Google vision, please refer to this link [Limitations](../../limitations/index.md).
 ## Additional usage information for the extension capability

 1. When a DAM image is uploaded to a Collection, keywords are generated if the plugin for keyword auto-creation is enabled (In this case, to the Google Vision API and image tagging service).